 FOR YOURSELF AND FAMILY MEMBERS

-Learn more about Life Insurance for Independent Workers
+Learn more about Life Insurance for Independent Workers and

 WHAT IS LIFE INSURANCE?

 At its core, life insurance is about helping to protect your family and loved ones.
 In the event of a premature death, your life insurance policy can help secure a stable financial future for your family.
-The life insurance benefit, known as the death benefit, is paid to your family, often in a lump-sum payment.
+The life insurance benefit, known as the death benefit, is paid to your beneficiary, often in a lump-sum payment.
 Sure, life insurance is a little unsettling to think about, but it actually may help bring peace of mind knowing your family will receive financial assistance whether you are there or not.

 HOW MUCH DOES LIFE INSURANCE COST?

 Your life insurance policy premium will vary depending on several factors, which include:

 - The presence of additional insured individuals on your plan